dropbox/ts-transform-react-jsx-source/README.md

 ## Usage
 First of all, you need some level of familiarity with the [TypeScript Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API).

 `compile.ts` & tests should have examples of how this works.
-The available options are:

-### `verbose?: boolean`
-Enabling this will allow this transformer to log out which nodes are hoisted.

 ## License